 The Polycarbonate Polishing Instructions

 Polycarbonate, due to its distinct properties, often demands a specialized approach.
 Before any polishing begins, the polycarbonate piece needs to be cleaned.
-This often involves removing any surface contaminants and ensuring the polycarbonate is free from dust or particles that can cause further scratches during polishing.
+This often involves removing any surface contaminants and ensuring the polycarbonate is free from dust or particles that can cause further scratches during surface polishing process.

 Choosing the Method: Depending on the desired finish and the piece’s size, one can choose between flame polishing, buffing, vapor polishing, and wet sanding.